Only have one day in Osaka, Japan? You’ll get to see the main highlights of this vibrant city and what Osaka has to offer.

 Address: 2 Chome-1-33 Sakurajima, Konohana Ward, Osaka, 554-0031, Japan (〒554-0031 大阪府大阪市此花区桜島２丁目１−33)

 Admission Cost: 7,800 yen ($72.75) adults (12+ years and up), 5400 yen ($50.40) children (4-11 years old), 7,100 yen ($66.20) seniors (65+ and up).

-4. Take a cooking class and learn how to make sushi.
+4. Take a cooking class and learn how to make sushi and other delicious meals.